jpgaviria2/bitcoinrewards/USER_MANUAL.md

 ## Introduction

-The **Bitcoin Rewards Plugin** for BTCPay Server enables merchants to automatically reward customers with Bitcoin when they make purchases through Shopify or Square.
+The **Bitcoin Rewards Plugin** for BTCPay Server enables merchants to automatically reward customers with Bitcoin when they make purchases through Shopify.
 This creates a seamless loyalty program that incentivizes repeat purchases while introducing customers to Bitcoin.

 ### Key Features

 - **Automatic Reward Calculation**: Automatically calculates Bitcoin rewards based on a configurable percentage of order amounts
-- **Multi-Platform Support**: Works with both Shopify and Square e-commerce platforms
+- **Shopify Integration**: Works with Shopify e-commerce platform
 - **Secure Webhook Processing**: Verifies webhook signatures to ensure only legitimate orders are processed
 - **Email Notifications**: Sends automated email notifications to customers with their reward details
 - **Flexible Wallet Options**: Supports Lightning Network, eCash, and on-chain Bitcoin payments